 If you’re vacationing in Oahu, here are 5 reasons why you should rent snorkel gear in Oahu vs. bringing it from home.

-Okay, maybe not really but kinda in an A = B = C way.
+Okay, maybe not really but kind of in an A = B = C way.
 And you thought Algebra in high school was useless…

-By renting snorkel gear in Oahu you won’t have to drive to 8 billion sports shops (or however many there are in your area) looking for snorkel gear.
+By renting snorkel gear in Oahu you won’t have to drive to every sporting goods shop in your area looking for snorkel gear.
 No driving = no gas = saving the environment.

-Give yourself a pat on the back and call yourself green.
+Give yourself a pat on the back, call yourself green, and wait for your Greenpeace membership card.

-While waiting for your Greenpeace membership card (Does anyone else think it is ironic that Greenpeace mails membership cards?
+Does anyone else think it is ironic that Greenpeace mails membership cards?
 Killing one tree in the interest of saving others is ok.
-Spock would be proud.) you’ll save all that time driving around.
+Spock would be proud.

 Time you could spend on the couch watching tv or online reading fascinating blogs like Traveling Well For Less.
 (Shameless promotion I know but someone had to do it.)

-Not in the traditional sense of being penniless, but you’ll get a taste of being a hobo in the sense of traveling light.
+Not in the traditional sense of being penniless, but you’ll get a taste of being a hobo in that you can travel light.

-b. you’ll have more room in your suitcase for things like underwear; 7 or 8 pairs of underwear for 7 days is a good rule of thumb when packing, I know some other bloggers might say 3, but I like fresh drawers
+You’ll have more room in your suitcase for things like underwear.
+Bringing 7 or 8 pairs of underwear for 7 days is a good rule of thumb when packing.
+I know some other bloggers might say 3, but I like fresh drawers.

-- sparing your back or knees from injury from hoisting 75-pound suitcases
+Your suitcases will weigh less which spares your back or knees from injury from hoisting 75-pound suitcases.

+Renting gear means less stuff in your house.
 Do you have room to store snorkel gear that you use once a year?
 You might have to get rid of those Beanie Babies that you’re been holding onto for retirement.
+Or they’ll end up on an episode of Storage Wars.

 Sure you can buy snorkel gear from Costco for $50.
 Of course, you’ll be paying $14 more, but go back and read reasons 1, 2, and 3 and you’ll see it’s cheaper to rent.

-Since there are limited options for renting snorkeling gear in Oahu, especially if you’re staying in the North Shore or outside of Waikiki, you can buy into the lazy American concept (or as some like to call it, convenient) and have snorkeling gear delivered to you, courtesy of Hawaii Beach Time.
+Because there are limited options for renting snorkeling gear in Oahu, especially if you’re staying in the North Shore or outside of Waikiki, you can have snorkeling gear delivered to you from places like Hawaii Beach Time.

 And yes, this is exactly what we did.
-Not because we’re lazy but since we were staying in the middle of nowhere, or more specifically Laie, otherwise known as Mormon Town.
+This was convenient and saved time because we were staying in Laie, otherwise known as Mormon Town.

 Book your Oahu tours and excursions

-Be sure to read my post on what you should know before you take a Pearl Harbor tour.
+Pro-tip: Planning a trip to Pearl Harbor?
+Here’s what you should know before you take a Pearl Harbor tour.

 Comment, tweet, or share this post.